iluvjava/Maths/Notebook 2.0/AMATH 515/Interior Points.md

 ---
 ### **Intro**

+**DEPRECATED WARNING: A lot of stuff in this page might not be correct.**

 Previously we have seemed the slack relaxation and the interior points method.
 And converting non-linear equations into root finding, and then we use newton's method the continuation to get the optimal solution.

 Now, we are going to investigate the idea of interior points.